There are many benefits of being active whether it’s via traditional exercises, recreational activities or even a job that requires physical movement.

 This elbow brace is also made with an anti-slip system and can help to not only ease pain, but also improve blood circulation.

-The device is ergonomically designed with a 4- way compression sleeve allowing you full range arm motion during physical activities that cause strain to the joints.
+The device is ergonomically designed with a 4- way compression sleeve allowing you full range of arm motion during physical activities that cause strain to the joints.

 The PowerLix Elbow Brace is made with a high-performance, breathable fabric that helps to minimize injury by offering optimum muscle support.